-- e) The Group has received a final assessment order for financial year 2009-10 from the Deputy Commissioner of Income Tax with a demand amounting to Rs 61 due to non-adjustment of brought forward losses and transfer pricing adjustments.
+e) The Group has received a final assessment order for financial year 2009-10 from the Deputy Commissioner of Income Tax with a demand amounting to Rs 61 due to non-adjustment of brought forward losses and transfer pricing adjustments.
 Management believes that the position taken by it on the matter is tenable and hence, no adjustment has been made to the financial statements.
+The Group has filed an appeal with Commissioner of Income Tax (Appeals).

+The Group has received the revised order under section 263 for financial year 2009-10 from Assessing officer reducing the demand to Rs 6.
+The Group has filed an appeal before ITAT.
+Order giving effect has been received.

-The Group has filed an appeal with Commissioner of Income Tax (Appeals). - f) The Company has received a final assessment order for financial year 2012-13 from the Deputy Commissioner of Income Tax with a demand amounting to Rs 15 on account of certain disallowances.
+- f) The Company has received a final assessment order for financial year 2012-13 from the Deputy Commissioner of Income Tax with a demand amounting to Rs 15 on account of certain disallowances.
 Management believes that the position taken by it on the matter is tenable and hence, no adjustment has been made to the financial statements.
-The Company has filed an appeal with Commissioner of Income Tax (Appeals).

-- 30. Estimated amount of contracts remaining to be executed on capital account and not provided for as at September 30, 2016 is Rs 420 (March 31, 2016: Rs 262 and April 1, 2015: Rs 508). - 31.
+The Company has filed an appeal with Commissioner of Income Tax (Appeals). - 30.
+Estimated amount of contracts remaining to be executed on capital account and not provided for as at December 31, 2016 is Rs 303 (March 31, 2016: Rs 262 and April 1, 2015: Rs 508). - 31.
 The Group has allotted 83,893,088 and 41,765,661 fully paid up equity shares during the quarter ended March 31, 2016 and June 30, 2014 respectively, pursuant to 1:1 bonus share issue approved by shareholders.
 Consequently, options/ units granted under the various employee share based plans are adjusted for bonus share issue.
 The Group has not bought back any equity shares.
 The Group has not allotted any equity shares as fully paid up without payment being received in cash. - 32.
 The Group has a development center at Gainesville, Florida, US.
 The state of Florida has offered various incentives targeted to the needs of the development center.
 The nature and the extent of the government grant is given below:

-Nature of expenses Three months ended Se ptember 30, Six months ended September 30,
+Nature of expenses Three months ended I Three months ended December 31, Nine months ended December 31,

 2016 2015 2016 2015

-Grant towards workforce training - 1 2 1
+Grant towards workforce training 1 8 3 9

-Total - 1 2 1
+Total 1 8 3 9